Completing Section 3, Reverification and Rehires

 - If you reverify your employee: enter the date the employee’s new work authorization document expires in Block C.

 - When completing Section 3 for any reason: enter the date you complete and sign the attestation.

 Recording Changes of Name and Other Identity Information for Current Employees

 You are not required to update Form I-9 when your employee has a legal change of name.
 However, it is recommended that you maintain correct information on Forms I-9 and note any name changes in Section 3.
-Form I-9 regulations do not require that employees present documentation to show that they have changed their name.
-You should take steps to be reasonably assured your employee’s identity and the accuracy of your employee’s legal name change.
-Such a change may call into question your continued ability to rely on the documents presented by your employee in their previous name as reasonably relating to them.
-These steps may include asking the employee to provide documentation of a legal change of name to keep with Form I-9, so that your actions are well-documented if the government asks to inspect your Forms I-9.
+Although Form I-9 regulations do not require employees to present documentation to show that they have changed their name, you should take steps to be reasonably assured of your employee’s identity if there has been a legal name change.
+Such a change may call into question your continued ability to rely on the documents your employee previously presented, as they reasonably relate to the employee.
+These steps may include asking the employee to provide documentation of a legal change of name to keep with his or her Form I-9, so that your actions are well-documented if the government asks to inspect this employee’s Forms I-9.

-You may encounter situations other than a legal change of name where an employee informs you that their identity is different from that previously used to complete Form I-9.
-If your employee informs you that their name, date of birth, or Social Security number is substantially different from that previously provided on Form I-9, and is unable to provide evidence linking the new information to the identity previously used you should:
+You may encounter situations other than a legal change of name where an employee informs you that his or her identity is different from the time Form I-9 was previously completed.
+If your employee informs you that the name, date of birth, or Social Security number is substantially different from what he or she previously provided on Form I-9, and is unable to provide evidence linking the new information to the identity previously used you should:

 - Write the original hire date in “The employee’s first day of employment (MM/DD/YYYY)” space in Section 2; and